adventuremomblog

 Learn About the Ecology with Wrightsville Beach Scenic Tours

-Located across the street from the Blockade Runner Beach Resort at the Southside pier, you can learn more about the ecology of the area during a 1-hour History Harbor Tour.
+Located across the street from the Blockade Runner Beach Resort at the Southside pier, you can learn more about the local ecology during a 1-hour History Harbor Tour.

 Wrightsville Beach Scenic Tours in Wilmington, North Carolina

-During our tour, we learned that there are 7 species of birds that nest on the beach.
+On our tour, we learned about the 7 species of birds that nest on the beach.
 Our Captain and guide, Joe Abbate, had a birding book and pointed out the various species that we saw along the way.

-In the summer months, you can take a boat tour to Masonboro Barrier Island.
-The undeveloped barrier island is only accessible by boat which makes it even more special.
+During the summer you can take a boat tour to Masonboro Barrier Island.
+The undeveloped barrier island is only accessible by boat, which makes the tour even more special.

-The tour is very relaxing and our guide did a great job of sharing about the area in a way that was interesting for kids and adults.
+The tour was very relaxing and our guide did a great job of sharing information about the area in an interesting way for kids and adults.

 ( I definitely want to come back to visit Masonboro Barrier Island for the day)